Contact: Pete Karagianis

 The US Chess Federation is pleased to announce that twelve players have qualified as Official Representatives to represent the United States in their age categories at the 2019 Pan American Youth Chess Championships scheduled for July 20 – 27 in Guayaquil, Ecuador.
 These players earned this honor by achieving the highest rating in their age and gender categories according to US Chess’s February 2019 rating supplement.

 These players are considered the Official U.S. Representatives in their age groups.
-In addition, four players who qualified on the basis of their gold medal performances at the 2018 Pan American Youth have earned the right to be Personal Rights Representatives of the U.S. for the 2019 Pan American Youth Championship.
+In addition, thirteen players who qualified on the basis of their gold medal performances at the 2018 Pan American Youth or 2018 North American Youth Championships have earned the right to be Personal Rights Representatives of the U.S. for the 2019 Pan American Youth Championship.

 Official representatives and personal rights players receive a travel stipend and free coaching, and are reimbursed for hotel, entry fees, and administrative fees.
 Travel and all fees for accompanying persons are the player’s responsibility.
 Any “extra” players are responsible for all fees, plus a US Chess administrative fee, and are welcome to pay for coaching.